YCbCr: ITU-R BT.2020 conversion

+The CL function can be used when preservation of luminance is of primary importance (see: Chroma subsampling), or when "there is an expectation of improved coding efficiency for delivery."
+The specification refers to Report ITU-R BT.2246 on this matter.
+BT.2246 states that CL has improved compression efficiency and luminance preservation, but NCL will be more familiar to a staff that has previously handled color mixing and other production practices in HDTV YCbCr.

+BT.2020 does not define PQ and thus HDR; it is further defined in SMPTE ST 2084 and BT.2100.
+BT.2100 will introduce the use of ICTCP, a semi-perceptual colorspace derived from linear RGB with good hue linearity.
+It is "near-constant luminance".

 SMPTE 240M conversion

 The SMPTE 240M standard (used on the MUSE analog HD television system) defines YCC with these coefficients:

 The coefficients are derived from SMPTE 170M primaries and white point, as used in 240M standard.

 JPEG conversion

 JFIF usage of JPEG supports a modified Rec.
-601 Y′CbCr where Y′, CB and CR have the full 8-bit range of [0...255].
+601 Y′CbCr, where Y′, CB, and CR have the full 8-bit range of [0...255].
 Below are the conversion equations expressed to six decimal digits of precision.
 (For ideal equations, see ITU-T T.871.)

-Note that for the following formulae, the range of each input (R,G,B) is also the full 8-bit range of [0...255].
+Note that for the following formula, the range of each input (R,G,B) is also the full 8-bit range of [0...255].